Regenerative Travel vs Eco Tourism — What's the Difference, and Why It Matters

 Although… let's be honest.
 I still suspect most people skip the "offset carbon emissions" checkbox when they book flights — and who can blame them?
 It's rarely clear what those credits actually do.

-And that’s the point: so many opportunities lie in understanding our choices.
-That’s why I’m so energized by this movement emerging that goes far beyond traditional “sustainable tourism.”
+And that's the point: so many opportunities lie in understanding our choices.
+That's why I'm so energised by this movement that goes far beyond traditional sustainable tourism.
+It's called regenerative travel, and it's reshaping how we think about our journeys, our impact, and our relationship with the planet.

 At Canopi, we believe regenerative travel isn't just a trend — it's a new category.
 One we hope to create, define, and ultimately lead.